edgamat/edgamat.github.io/_posts/2019-11-17-Eliminating-Waste-with-.NET-Core.md

 - It affects the design of the code making it easier to maintain

 I prefer using xUnit, but I have used NUnit and MSTest as well.
 I don't believe there is a wrong choice here.
-Just write the tests.
+Keep writing the tests, the more the better, regardless of the framework.

 ## Summary